course content

 Note

-Normalization helps improve the database structure by reducing redundancy, inconsistencies, and anomalies in data.
-Each normal form helps to achieve a more efficient database that is easy to query and maintain.
-Normalization facilitates the execution of CRUD operations (Create, Read, Update, and Delete) and enables simpler and more accurate data retrieval.
+Normalization enhances the database structure by minimizing data redundancy, inconsistencies, and anomalies.
+Each normal form aims for a more streamlined database that's both easy to query and maintain.
+Normalization makes CRUD operations (Create, Read, Update, and Delete) straightforward and ensures more precise data retrieval.

 1. What is normalization?